Sport Management Student Organizations

 Basketball Analytics Club

-During the 2020-2021 academic year, the club spoke (via Skype and Zoom) with NBA analytics executives as well as other industry professionals throughout the academic year, including Stephen Pelkofer of Sports Info Solutions and Justin Jacobs of the Orlando Magic.
-In 2019-2020, they heard from NBA analytics executives, including Calvin Floyd of the Sacramento Kings, Nick Fleder of the Indiana Pacers and David Sparks of the Boston Celtics, among others.
+During the 2020-2021 academic year, the club virtually hosted NBA analytics executives as well as other industry professionals throughout the academic year, including Stephen Pelkofer of Sports Info Solutions, Justin Jacobs of the Orlando Magic, Nick Fleder of the Indiana Pacers and David Sparks of the Boston Celtics, among others.

 Officers for the 2021-2022 academic year are President Preston Klaus, Vice President Jared LaVigueur, Director of Operations Jackson Hett, Director of Research Ian Archer, Social Media Coordinator Kevin Ivers and Director of Recruitment Mark Nash.